mateusznitka/protocolsmanager/README.md

 5. Select your template from list and click "Create"
 6. Your protocol is on list above now, you can open it in new tab.
 It is available in Managament -> Documents too.
 7. You can delete all or some protocols by selecting them and click "Delete".
-## To do
-1. Possibility to delete logo image in edit template mode
 ## Notes
-* Plugin is not finished yet, it may contain some bugs
 * Contact: mateusznitka01@gmail.com